trac-hacks/tracmailman/README.rst

 This plugin adds a TracMailman tab inside of trac.
-Users logged in will be able to click on this tab and be taken to a search page, where they can choose to search a particular mailing list (or 'All'), or browse through the mailing lists, all within trac.
+Users logged in will be able to click on this tab and be taken to a search page, where they can choose to search a particular mailing list (or 'All'), or browse through the mailing lists, all within Trac.

 This plugin handles privacy concerns by looking at a manually specified list of mailing lists inside the trac.ini configuration file, and